Arenaria serpyllifolia L.

 Habit - Taprooted annual forb.

-Stems - Sprawling to erect, usually branched, moderately pubescent with minute, downward-curved hairs, sometimes also stipitate-glandular.
+Stems - Sprawling to erect, to 45 cm, usually branched, moderately pubescent with minute, downward-curved hairs, sometimes also stipitate-glandular.

 Leaves - Opposite, fused basally into a sheath, usually sessile.
-Leaf blades 0.2-0.7 cm long, elliptic to broadly ovate, tapered at the base, acute, entire, glabrous.
+Leaf blades 2-7 mm long, elliptic to broadly ovate, tapered at the base, acute, entire, glabrous.

 Inflorescence - Axillary single flowers or terminal loose cymes.
 Pedicels elongating in fruit to 1 cm, retrorsely pubescent.
 Bracts paired, leaflike.